-Giuliana is an 83 year old widow who still lives alone in her two-room-flat.
+Giuliana is an 83-year-old widow who still lives alone in her two-room-flat.
 Her son Michele and her daughter-in-law Barbara live nearby and visit her regularly to help with administrative challenges.
 Regardless her age she has never suffered a severe illness.
-Giuliana had to take four different medicines because of her high blood pressure.
+Giuliana already takes four different medicines because of her high blood pressure.
 Her weight is too high, but not dramatically.
 Her intraocular pressure has risen in the last months; therefore she has to take a fifth medicine now.
-Barbara prepared bags with the five medicines for each day.
-But the problem is how to control whether Giuliana did take the medicine or not.
-This is where the reminder and the confirmation-function of the PersonAAL-system can help.
+Barbara used to prepare weekly pill boxes with the different medicines for each day.
+But it was difficult to know whether Giuliana did take the medicine or not.
+This is where the reminder and the confirmation-function of the PersonAAL system can help.
 The system reminds Giuliana to take her pills, and by confirming that she took them, Giuliana shows she read or heard the reminder and did react.
-The system is more neutral than a daily phone call by Barbara.
+The system is more convenient than a daily phone call by Barbara.

-The PersonAAL-system can remind Giuliana vocally.
+The PersonAAL system can remind Giuliana vocally.
 She can very well understand spoken remarks from a computer voice.
 However, the voice control of the computer does not understand Giuliana, because she in her old age tends to fall back to the dialect of her childhood, and because she lacks several teeth, she mumbles.
 This makes it impossible for her to give vocal commands to the computer.

 Michele and Barbara want to be sure that their mother is safe when they go on vacation.
-If they one day should move, they hope that the PersonAAL-system may help with the caretaking of their mother.
+If they one day should move, they hope that the PersonAAL system may help with the caretaking of their mother.
 Therefore, they decide, together with Giuliana, to place some sensors in the flat - for motion and fall detection.
 If Giuliana does not get up in the morning, or if she falls over, an alarm will first warn Michele and Barbara, and then the Red Cross.